slemke/keycloak-testcontainer/README.md

 ### With exposed ports

 Just like any testcontainer you can defined the exposed ports to the host.
-By default this package exposes keycloaks default ports of 8080 and 8443.
+By default this package exposes keycloaks default port of 8080.
 If you like to enable additional ports you can also do the following:

 ```js